Irish Dementia Working Group

 Jacinta is 70 years old and was diagnosed with Alzheimer’s in 2016.
 She lives in Clondalkin in Dublin and has three children and 6 grandchildren.
 Jacinta lived in East Africa for 25 years and spent 11 years working for the Disability Federation of Ireland (DFI) on her return to Ireland.
 Jacinta wants to continue to live well and be part of her community despite her diagnosis.
 She enjoys collecting her grandchildren from school, likes to go supermarket shopping locally and take regular walks.
 She also enjoys hiking, reading and the outdoors.

 Since her diagnosis, Jacinta feels that she receives wonderful support from her family and the local community; however she believes that many members of the public do not fully understand what dementia actually is.
-Jacinta has recently participated in a number of awareness raising events in order to tackle this including The Alzheimer Society of Ireland AlzTalks event in Sligo.
+You can watch Jacinta at The Alzheimer Society of Ireland AlzTalks event in Sligo.